sommerluk/roadpatternrendering/README.md

 }
 ```

 We want to render more important roads above less important roads.
-Therefor we have to split our MMS code into more attachments, and order them by road type, starting with the less important one.
+Therefor we have to split our MSS code into more attachments, and order them by road type, starting with the less important one.
 After each road type, we insert the code for the corresponding pattern.

 The code is available at `code08` and it renders like this:

 ![](images/example08.png?raw=true)

 Remark: _You do not need necessarily an own attachment for each z_order value.
-Imagine you have various road types like residential and service, that you render all in the same colour.
-Only one attachment for the code for of all these roads with the same colour (for example `unimportant-roads-fill`) and another attachment for the corresponding pattern (for example `unimportant-roads-fill-pattern`) is enough.
+Imagine you have various road types like residential and service, that you render all in the same color.
+Only one attachment for the code for of all these roads with the same color (for example `unimportant-roads-fill`) and another attachment for the corresponding pattern (for example `unimportant-roads-fill-pattern`) is enough.
 And within the road attachment, the order from the SQL query applies._

 ## Support for `layer`

 But this code does not consider the `layer` key anymore.
 That’s because of the rendering order.
 The general rendering order in Mapnik is like this:

 1. The layers in the yaml file
-2. group-by paramater (if any) of a layer in the yaml file
+2. group-by parameter (if any) of a layer in the yaml file
 3. the attachments in the MSS code (for MSS rules that are not within an attachment, a default attachment is created)
 4. the data order in the SQL query

 So the attachment order has priority over the data order.
 If we still want to have support for `layer`, than we need another solution.
-A comfortable way to archieve the correct layer rendering again is using the `group-by` parameter to group roads by OSM layer:
+A comfortable way to achieve the correct layer rendering again is using the `group-by` parameter to group roads by OSM layer:

 ```yaml
 center: